 Florida Vehicle Bill of Sale

-In Florida, a bill of sale is recommended and helps release the seller from liability.
-No notarization is required; the transfer is completed through the signed title.
+In Florida, a vehicle bill of sale is strongly recommended and a Notice of Sale (HSMV 82050) helps release the seller from liability.
+No notarization is required for the bill of sale; ownership transfers through the properly signed title, then the buyer titles at a tax collector or license plate agency.

 Notary